Now, why must children sit down to learn the multiplication tables?

 2: You could also put students into groups of two, three, or five depending on how many children you have.
 They can then do dance movements where they meet up with another group and count how many are in the joined group altogether.

-3:The BBC has this song and movement routine encourages physical activity learning times tables in the classroom, while giving students the chance to learn something new or recap a previously covered topic.
+3:The BBC has this song and movement routine which, encourages physical activity and learning the times tables in the classroom, while giving students the chance to learn something new or recap a previously covered topic.

 4: The children could skip around the room in a dance movement skipping and counting in multiples of 2, 4, 6, 8… for example, or whichever times tables you are learning.

 5: The children can use their legs and arms to count out in multiples.
 They could also use their legs and arms to make shapes.
 For example, they could make a shape using their toes on the floor, or they can use their hands and make a shape in the air.
 You could ask them to make a shape of, for example; 8 times 8 equals 64.

 You could state that they must make the 8 x 8 with their hands and they must make the 64 with a dance movement with both of their legs, one leg after the other.
 This can be led by a teacher or a pupil.

 6: Also, you could find a multiplication tables song on YouTube, perhaps a six times table song!
 My favourite one is the 6 times tables – Taylor Swift.
 You could then just get the children to dance along to the song and sing along with the song.
 A considerably basic activity but amazingly effective.

 You could add additional activities too, e.g. pause the song and they must freeze and repeat the times table that was just said or the number that was just said.
 There are just so many wonderful ways to work with this.

 Finally, teaching math through dance is great for all age groups, but it will certainly benefit teaching the times tables to children.